barn2plugins/document-library-lite/readme.txt

 = Where can I find the documentation? =
 Like all Barn2 plugins, the free file manager plugin comes with in-depth documentation.
 You can either read the instructions above, or the [dedicated documentation page](https://barn2.com/kb/document-library-wordpress-documentation/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) on the Barn2 site.

+= Where do I report security bugs found in this plugin? = Please report any security bugs through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/document-library-lite).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Searching a WordPress document library.